vinay92/Devops-HW4/README.md

   where file://ROOT is the path to the blue.git and green.git directories in the App directory in your host.\

 * Now make any change to the main.js file in the App directory.
-This updates the image in the registry.
-* Commit those changes using the following command - ``` git commit -m "MSG" ```
+* Commit those changes using the following command - ``` git commit -m "MSG" ```.
+Using the post-commit hook, this pulls the image from the registry, updates it and pushes it back to the registry.
-* Push to either blue or green.
-Now the image in the registry is pulled and corresponding changes are made in the blue or the green slice.
+* Now push to either blue or green.
+Now the updated image in the registry is pulled and corresponding changes are made in the blue or the green slice.
-* This affect the other slice.
-Doing on the curl on either of the slices shows that these changes are not reflected in the slice which has not been pushed to.
+* This does not affect the other slice.
+Doing a curl on either of the slices shows that these changes are not reflected in the slice which has not been pushed to.